Translators Without Borders

 The organization provides services to humanitarian non-profit organizations in need of translated content.
 Some of these include Doctors Without Borders, Medecins du Monde, UNICEF, Oxfam, Handicap International.
-Some examples of information translated by Translators without Borders includes reports, vital health information, and crisis response material for organizations responding to emergencies around the world, such as Burundi, Liberia and Greece.
+They are known for translating information about reports, vital health information, and crisis response material for organizations responding to emergencies in different countries, such as Burundi, Liberia and Greece.
 The organization translates over 10 million words per year.
 According to their website, Translators without Borders has donated over 50 million translated words to non-profits.

-In 15 June 2017, TWB and The Rosetta Foundation (TRF) agreed to merge operations.
-The merger, announced at the Localization World conference in Barcelona, brought together the two leading non-profit organizations focused on better access to information in languages people understand.
+On June 15, 2017, TWB and The Rosetta Foundation (TRF) agreed to merge operations.
+The merger was announced at the Localization World conference in Barcelona.

 Working with translators

 Translators without Borders translation platform

 ProZ.com created an online automated translation platform for Translators without Borders in May 2011.
 This translation center was referred to as the Translators without Borders Workspace.
-Approved non-profits post translation projects and TWB volunteer translators pick up the jobs they wish to work with.
+Approved non-profits post translation projects are picked up by translators voluntarily.

-The use of the Workspace greatly increased the productivity of Translators without Borders.
+The workspace was effective in increasing translation speed.
 When projects were handled manually, TWB translated 29 projects, with 37,000 words of text, in seven language pairs, for nine different organizations.
 In January 2012, seven months after the Translators without Borders Workspace was completed, they translated 183 projects, with 280,000 words, in 25 language pairs, for 24 organizations.
 In 2015 Translators without Borders reported to have delivered 7 million translated words through 780 projects to 214 aid organizations.
 In early 2017, TWB upgraded its translation platform by adding machine assisted translation technology and translation memory.
 The enhanced platform was named Kató.
-In June 2017 Translators without Borders merged with The Rosetta Foundation, an Irish registered non-profit organization that works to relieve poverty, support healthcare, develop education and promote justice through equal access to information and knowledge across the languages of the world.
+In June 2017 Translators without Borders merged with The Rosetta Foundation, an Irish registered non-profit organization is known to relieve poverty, support healthcare, develop education and promote justice through equal access to information and knowledge across the languages of the world.

 Volunteers

-TWB accepts applications from people who are fluent in at least one language other than their native language.
-Professional translators are especially encouraged to apply.
-Applications are fast-tracked for translators American Translators Association certified, at Lionbridge, ProZ.com Certified PRO or with a MITI qualification from the UK Institute of Translating and Interpreting.
-These fast-track applicants are given credentials to join Translators without Borders.
-Since merging with The Rosetta Foundation in mid-2017, the volunteer community is now larger and counts about 26,000 language professionals.
+TWB accepts applications from professional translators and people who are fluent in at least one language other than their native language.
+There is a streamlined process for applicants holding certifications from American Translators Association, Lionbridge, ProZ.com Certified PRO or with those with a MITI qualification from the Institute of Translating and Interpreting.
+Since merging with The Rosetta Foundation in mid-2017, TWB has acquired over 26,000 volunteers.

 Projects

 Words of Relief project

-Words of Relief (WoR) is a translation crisis relief network intended to improve communications when the crisis response humanitarian workers and affected populations do not speak the same language.
-Words of Relief works to eliminate linguistic barriers that can impede relief efforts during and after a crisis by doing the following:
+Words of Relief (WoR) is a translation crisis relief network which aims to improve communications when the crisis response humanitarian workers and affected populations do not speak the same language.
+They are responsible for the following: